leejunta/indigo/_posts/2017-04-08-employment.markdown

 and those have have already retired.
 Since the frequency of underemployment/part-time employment was low, we merged those reponses with the `Employed` factor.
-In the analysis of this dataset, *we use the term `Unemployed` loosely to imply lack of employment instead of the technical definition of unemployment*.
+In the analysis of this dataset, *we use the term `Unemployed` loosely to imply lack of employment instead of the technical definition of unemployment* because the survey did not distinguish lack of a job from unemployment.
 The final dataset consisted of 1395 observations and 45 features.

 ## Building Random Forests